Outline of Cambodia

 The following outline is provided as an overview of and topical guide to Cambodia:

 Cambodia – a sovereign country located in Southeast Asia with a population of over 13 million people.
-Cambodia is the successor state of the once powerful Hindu and Buddhist Khmer Empire, which ruled most of the Indochinese Peninsula between the eleventh and fourteenth centuries.
+It is the successor state of the once powerful Hindu and Buddhist Khmer Empire, which ruled most of the Indochinese Peninsula between the eleventh and fourteenth centuries.
 Cambodia's main industries are garments, tourism, and construction.
 In 2007, foreign visitors to Angkor Wat alone almost hit the 4 million mark.